-People who develop a web application know they will need an admin interface.
+People who develop a web application know they will need an admin panel.
 What most of them don’t know is how long it will take to actually develop the admin.

-The basic features of an admin interface are often under-evaluated.
+The basic features of an admin panel are often under-evaluated.
 It’s only when you start coding that you realize you only thought about the top of the iceberg.
-Building a great admin takes time.
+Building a great admin panel takes time.
 And as well as your project, it requires a long-term vision.

-A powerful admin goes far beyond basic CRUD features.
+A powerful admin panel goes far beyond basic CRUD features.

 Most developers will instantly think about those three things: